 glutamate receptors (mGluRs) work in concert with CB1 to induce

 analgesia in mice, although the mechanism underlying this effect is

 Together, these findings suggest that CB1 influences neuronal excitability by a variety of mechanisms, and these effects are relevant to perception and behavior.

 CB1 -/- Phenotype

-Mice treated with indicate that the high-dose treatment of rats with the synthetic cannabinoid, over a period of a few weeks resulted in stimulation of neural growth in the rats' region, a part of the limbic system playing a part in the formation of and .show suppression of long-term potentiation in the hippocampus - a process that is essential for the formation and storage of long-term memory.
-These results concur with anecdotal evidence suggesting that smoked preparations of attenuates short-term memory.
-Indeed, mice without the CB1 receptor show enhanced and indicating that the endocannabinoid system may play a pivotal role in the extinction of old memories.
-Recent research reported in a 2005 Journal Of Clinical Investigation article
+Mice treated with tetrahydrocannabinol show suppression of long-term potentiation in the hippocampus - a process that is essential for the formation and storage of long-term memory.
+These results concur with anecdotal evidence suggesting that smoked preparations of Cannabis attenuates short-term memory.
+Indeed, mice without the CB1 receptor show enhanced memory and long-term potentiation indicating that the endocannabinoid system may play a pivotal role in the extinction of old memories.
+Recent research reported in a 2005 Journal Of Clinical Investigation article indicate that the high-dose treatment of rats with the synthetic cannabinoid, HU-210 over a period of a few weeks resulted in stimulation of neural growth in the rats' hippocampus region, a part of the limbic system playing a part in the formation of declarative and spatial memories.

 While there is need for more research, these results (and others) suggest that exogenous cannabinoids (as from smoking marijuana) in the hypothalamus activates a pathway responsible for food-seeking behavior.

 Sweet taste receptors are found in the intestine and pancreas, where they help regulate nutrient absorption, insulin secretion and energy metabolism.